Executive Function

 When your child has a diagnosis of ADHD, we know that there are significant differences in their executive functioning.

 In fact, research shows that your child has approximately a 30% delay in executive functioning skills.
-That means that if you have a 10 year old child with ADHD, their executive functioning skills are more similar to a 7 year old.
+That means if you have a 10-year-old child with ADHD, their executive functioning skills are more similar to a 7-year-old.

 When you stop to think about it, executive functioning is something that school-age kids need to use all day.
-And to top it off, most tasks throughout your child’s day require multiple executive function skills to be working simultaneously together.
+And to top it off, most tasks throughout your child’s day require multiple executive function skills to work simultaneously.

 Executive Functions at School

 Let’s take the example of completing a multiple-step science project.
-Your child needs to use the skill of initiation to get started on the task.
-They need to use the skill of working memory to hold in their mind the multiple steps involved and supplies needed to reach their goal.
+Your child needs to use the initiation skill to start the task.
+They need to use the working memory skill to hold in their mind the multiple steps involved and the supplies needed to reach their goal.
 Also, they need to use the skill of planning to find the best way to finish the project.
-They need to use the skill of task-monitoring to frequently check-in with themselves and make sure they are still on task toward the final goal.
+They need task monitoring to frequently check in with themselves and ensure they are still on task toward the final goal.
 Phew!
 It’s a brain workout for our kids with ADHD!

 Executive functions are also needed to…

-• Stay flexible when plans change, like when there is a substitute teacher or a fire drill throws off their schedule.
+• Stay flexible when plans change, like when there is a substitute teacher or a fire drill thrown off their schedule.

-• Inhibit off-task behavior, like resisting the urge in the moment to stand up to sharpen their pencil when they should be sitting quietly as their teacher provides instruction.
+• Inhibit off-task behavior, like resisting the urge at the moment to stand up to sharpen their pencil when they should be sitting quietly as their teacher provides instruction.

 • Get started on challenging, boring, or repetitive tasks (hello, math facts!).